santiagoromero20/EcommerceWebPage-Flask/README.md

 # Flask Market E-commerce

-On this project we will code and deploy a "toy-webpage".
+On this project I code a "toy-webpage".
 The objective of this project was to get more familiar with Flask, HTML, CSS and SQLAlchemy to gain more clarity of the workflow when deploying ML models into production.

-## Project Structure
+## **Project Structure**

     ├── Market
     │    ├── static